RichardRosenblat/anima-engine-docs/vision.md

 The goal is not intelligence for its own sake, but **reliability**.

-A DAUGHTER instance should feel:
+A ANIMA instance should feel:

 * Predictable without being rigid
 * Adaptive without being volatile